Mathotiana Supreme Camellia

 AvailabilityAdd to Favorites

 Extremely large, double blooms with loose, irregular, flaming crimson petals.
 Flowers make a great contrast with the glossy, dark green foliage.
-A prized plant for the milder regions of the U.S. Mid season bloomer.
+A prized plant for the milder regions of the U.S. A mid-season bloomer.
 Evergreen.

-- OverviewLight Needs:Filtered sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Moderate growing to 6 to 8 ft. tall and wide, larger with age.
+- OverviewLight Needs:Filtered sunWatering Needs:Water regularly, when top 3 in. of soil is dry.Average Landscape Size:Moderate growing to 6 to 8 ft. tall and wide, larger with age.

 - DetailBotanical Pronunciation:kuh-MEE-lee-a juh-PON-ih-kuhDeciduous/evergreen:EvergreenGrowth rate:ModerateAverage landscape size:Moderate growing to 6 to 8 ft. tall and wide, larger with age.Foliage color:Dark GreenBlooms:WinterFlower color:RedDesign IdeasBe sure to keep this beauty in viewing distance in patio beds, containers or decorating the foundation plantings around your house.
 Great as an espalier to cover walls.
 If set back in a woodland setting, plant in mass and complement with low growing perennials.
 A wonderful specimen in Asian gardens and believed to bring wealth if planted at the entrance to your home, as are other red flowering plants.Companion PlantsPlant close to your outdoor living area with Rhododendrons, Azaleas and Iris.
 In a more natural woodland setting, combine with the airy foliage of Bamboo, Heavenly Bamboo and Lily of the Valley.
 Early blooming deciduous trees like Cherry and Dogwood offer the needed filtered shade and ground hugging perennials such as Fumewort, Coral Bells, and Clematis offer interest and color throughout all layers of the garden.